pelayomendez/ofxTwitter/README.md

 Dependencies
 ------------
-* Uses Christopher Baker [ofxOAuth](https://github.com/bakercp/ofxOAuth) addon
-Right now you'll need to use this branch of ofxOAuth to make the addon work [ofxOAuth](https://github.com/pelayomendez/ofxOAuth/tree/feature-postmultipart/formdata)
+* Uses Christopher Baker [ofxOAuth](https://github.com/bakercp/ofxOAuth) addon (*Right now you'll need to use [this branch of ofxOAuth to make the addon work](https://github.com/pelayomendez/ofxOAuth/tree/feature-postmultipart/formdata)*)
 * ofxXmlSettings is also needed for ofxOAuth
 * Uses Jeff Crouse [ofxJSON](https://github.com/jefftimesten/ofxJSON) for parsing Twitter REST API JSON data as XML is not supported anymore by the API.